microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 Service management contacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Office Online is a worldwide cloud service, and is thus monitored at all times.
+|wac| is a worldwide cloud service, and is thus monitored at all times.
 As part of the launch process,
-Microsoft will provide you with information regarding how to escalate service quality issues with Office Online's
+Microsoft will provide you with information regarding how to escalate service quality issues with |wac|'s
 on-call engineers.

 In order to use the :ref:`production environment <production environment>`, you must also provide a contact for
-Microsoft's on-call engineers to reach if Office Online detects an issue that we suspect is due to a problem on the
+Microsoft's on-call engineers to reach if |wac| detects an issue that we suspect is due to a problem on the
 host side.
-For example, Office Online's monitoring systems might detect error rates for sessions spiking, and the
+For example, |wac|'s monitoring systems might detect error rates for sessions spiking, and the
 on-call engineer would contact the host to see if it's a known issue on the host side.
 Ideally this emergency contact
 can be reached 24x7, either by phone or email.